Serind/PocketID/docs/android/index.md

 PocketID provides the necessary interface to interact with Smart Contracts through the sdk.
 Please refer to this [document](https://learn.aion.network/docs/what-is-a-smart-contract) for more info.

+!!! info "Note"

-> All of the api in this section will broadcast the success/failure event along with extra data.
+    All of the api in this section will broadcast the success/failure event along with extra data.
-Check [Events](#events) on how to handle the response.
+    Refer to the [Events](#events) section on how to handle the responses.

 <br>